EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

 - ##### `Customers` Subfolder

-  This subfolder contains functionality related to customers.
+  This subfolder contains customer module-related functionality.

   - **CustomerGridView**, **CustomerLayoutView**, and **CustomerStoreView**: These classes derive from the previously discussed `ColumnViewUserControl`.
 They host custom `GridControl` variants, such as master-detail layouts.